TuringLang/Turing.jl/docs/src/api.md

 ### Variational inference

-Please see the [variational inference tutorial](https://turinglang.org/docs/tutorials/09-variational-inference/) for a walkthrough on how to use these.
+See the [variational inference tutorial](https://turinglang.org/docs/tutorials/09-variational-inference/) for a walkthrough on how to use these.

 | Exported symbol | Documentation                | Description                             |
 |:--------------- |:---------------------------- |:--------------------------------------- |